PavanRangani/docs/docs/prd/incentive-stock/vested-details.md

 Applicable only for `Carried Interest`.

-It shows whether you want to gift or sell the percentage vested.
+It shows whether you want to gift or sell the percent.
 Its possible value can be `Gift` or `Sell`.

 #### Gift Date or Sell Date